Illustration of a person navigating at a wayfinding sign

 What is a trustee?

-Trustees don’t usually do the day-to-day running of the charity.
-They delegate this to the staff, led by the Chief Executive.
+Trustees aren’t usually involved in the day-to-day running of their charity.
+They delegate this to staff, usually led by a Chief Executive.
 Instead, they play the role of a ‘critical friend’ to the Chief Executive by giving support and by challenging – in a supportive way – to help them manage effectively.
 However, in smaller charities with few staff, trustees may take hands-on roles too.

-Most trustee boards meet four to eight times a year.
-Many boards have sub-committees that focus on particular areas of work or projects.
-Where they do, trustees are often expected to get involved with one or more sub-committees, as well as having a good understanding of their charity’s work overall.
+Trustees are expected to attend board meetings.
+The frequency of board meetings is individual to every organisation, but many trustee boards meet around four to eight times a year.
+Some boards also have subcommittees that focus on particular areas of work or projects.
+Where they do, trustees may be expected to get involved with one or more sub-committees, as well as having a good understanding of their charity’s work overall.

 You can read more in The Essential Trustee (a guide from the Charity Commission).